Reviewed by: Edward Bernacki, MD, MPH

-“There are a lot of things employers can do to drive home to their employees that they are very serious about the disease and that it, in fact, can be controlled,” says Edward Bernacki, MD, MPH, Executive Director of UT Health Austin’s WorkLife Occupational Health, Walk-In, and Travel Clinic, in a talk he delivered to construction industry leaders on July 17, 2020.
+“There are a lot of things employers can do to drive home to their employees that they are very serious about the disease and that it, in fact, can be controlled,” says Edward Bernacki, MD, MPH, Executive Director of UT Health Austin’s Walk-In Clinic, in a talk he delivered to construction industry leaders on July 17, 2020.
 As many construction industry employees continue to work full time through the pandemic, it’s important for employers to stay as up to date as possible on the latest information and safety protocols recommended by the Centers for Disease Control and Prevention (CDC) to keep their workforce safe and healthy.

 Dr. Bernacki offers health safety suggestions for the construction industry and provides insight on COVID-19 transmission, testing, workplace screening, and preventative measures during a Q&A session:

 <br>To mitigate the risk of COVID-19 infection related to potential respiratory and contact spread, employers should address:

 - Employee education and medical surveillance information

 - Travel guidelines

 - Social distancing methods

 - Use of personal protective equipment (masks, gloves, face shields)

 - Ventilation issues

 - Pandemic-specific policies and procedures